 Although the Model 125 provides you rapid, easy access to the devices connected to the three serial ports, it in no way trades these advantages for system security.
-On the contrary, the Model 125 contains a multi-functional access security system designed to give you the right amount of security for meeting your specific needs.
+On the contrary, the Model 125 contains a multifunctional access security system designed to give you the right amount of security for meeting your specific needs.

 The Model 125 enables you to configure access security using two different modes.
-These are the open-operator-menu mode and the ID-password mode.
-Open-operator-menu provides basic security suitable for use with connected devices that contain good internal security, while the ID-password mode offers advanced features designed for maximum protection.
+These are the open-operator-menu mode and the name-password mode.
+Open-operator-menu provides basic security suitable for use with connected devices that contain good internal security, while the name-password mode offers advanced features designed for maximum protection.
 This mode is especially attractive to those using equipment with minimal security features on their serial ports.

-Multiple, Unique User-ID Profiles
+Multiple, Unique Name-Password Combinations

-The ID-password mode is a user profile system where preregistered users must enter a valid user ID and password, if configured, to gain access to the Model 125.
+The name-password mode is a user privilege system where preregistered users must enter a valid name-and-password combination to gain access to the Model 125.
 Alternately, you can configure the Model 125 to call back an authorized user at a predetermined telephone number before entry to the system is granted.
-The Model 125 can store up to 64 user profiles.
-Each user ID and password can consist of up to 10 characters, with letters, numbers, and punctuation marks acceptable.
+The Model 125 can store up to 15 name-password combinations.
+Each user name and password can consist of up to 15 characters, with letters, numbers, and punctuation marks acceptable.
 For additional protection, the Model 125 discriminates between upper and lower case letters.